SST for Startups: Editor's Take

-Is SST worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the Free & Open Source deal.
+Is SST worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the Free & Open Source deal.

 Editor's Take: SST

-SST earns its place in the cloud & infrastructure space with a balanced feature set and active development.
+SST earns its place in the developer & it space with a balanced feature set and active development.
 What makes SST interesting for early-stage startups is the Free & Open Source discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim SST Deal